johnwalicki/Introduction-to-IEAM/README.md

   make push
   ```

-- Instead of publishing the service and pattern from the `hzn` command line interface using `make publish-service` and `make publish-pattern`, in this excerise, open the IEAM web console browser page again from the bookmark bar.
+- Instead of publishing the service and pattern from the `hzn` command line interface using `make publish-service` and `make publish-pattern`, in this exercise, open the IEAM web console browser page again from the bookmark bar.

   - Select the **Services** tab and click on the **Add service** button.
     ![IEAM Add Service](screenshots/VM-IEAM-Services-Add.png)